 The decisions the Griefbot makes are: which answer am I going to give.
 When am I going to sent which app-message, and so on.
 We do not explain these and we tell people on our website.
 The reasons for this are listed under the question above.

-Are you easy to reach?
-Do you have procedures in place for complaints?
-Is it easy for users and other parties to ask questions about your technology?
-And do you have people to answer those questions?
+Is the (technology) company easy to reach?
+Are there procedures in place for complaints?
+Is it easy for users and other parties to ask questions about the technology?
+Are there people available to answer those questions?

 An example: GriefbotNo.